MagaluCloud/magalu/mgc/cli/docs/virtual-machine/snapshots/restore.md

     --network.interface.security-groups array   Interface: Security Groups
                                                 Use --network.interface.security-groups=help for more details
                                                 This is the same as '--network.interface=security_groups:array'.
+    --network.interface.subnets array           Interface: Subnets (at most 1 item) Use --network.interface.subnets=help for more details
+                                                This is the same as '--network.interface=subnets:array'.
     --network.vpc object                        network's vpc property: Vpc (at least one of: single property: id or single property: name)
                                                 Use --network.vpc=help for more details
                                                 This is the same as '--network=vpc:object'.